 Ford Flex Interior

 - "Ford worked hard to make the 2014 Flex a special place to be.
-The inviting interior is functional, elegantly appointed and meticulously assembled." -- Kelley Blue Book
+The inviting interior is functional, elegantly appointed and meticulously assembled." -- Kelley Blue Book (2014)

 - "Unfortunately the 2013 refresh did little to update the cabin, which remains swathed in plain plastics and boring, square shapes.
-It's not nearly as modern as the interior of other contemporary Ford products, although options like MyFord Touch, a blind-spot warning monitor, and a self-parking function are available." -- Automobile Magazine
+It's not nearly as modern as the interior of other contemporary Ford products, although options like MyFord Touch, a blind-spot warning monitor, and a self-parking function are available." -- Automobile Magazine (2014)

-- "It still seats up to seven and the rear seat, unlike in some three-row crossovers, is usable and easily accessed." -- Automobile Magazine
+- "It still seats up to seven and the rear seat, unlike in some three-row crossovers, is usable and easily accessed." -- Automobile Magazine (2014)

 - "For hauling people, the front and middle rows provide spacious and comfortable accommodations for four, or five in a pinch.
-Third-row occupants will find legroom a little tight." -- Kelley Blue Book
+Third-row occupants will find legroom a little tight." -- Kelley Blue Book (2014)

 - "MyFord Touch also replaces conventional sound system knobs and buttons with a center-mounted eight-inch touchscreen, dual 4.2-inch displays in the instrument cluster and touch-sensitive controls in the center stack.
 Many consumers report that the system is a ‘love it or hate it’ item, so those interested in the Flex are advised to try before they buy." -- Left Lane News (2014)

-- "With either six- or seven-passenger configurations, the Flex can hold a maximum of 83 cubic feet of stuff behind the first row.
-This is less voluminous than some minivans and several large crossovers, but you can make the most out of the available space thanks to the Flex's conveniently boxy shape.
+- "With either six- or seven-passenger configurations, the Flex can hold a maximum of 83 cubic feet of stuff with the second and third rows folded.
+That's less than many crossover competitors, but you can make the most out of the available space thanks to the Flex's conveniently boxy shape.
 The deep well behind the raised third row also makes the Flex a bit more useful when all seats are in place." -- Edmunds

-- "The 2nd-row and 3rd-row seats fold flat, and so does the right-front passenger seat, creating what feels like acres of cargo space." -- Kelley Blue Book
+- "The 2nd-row and 3rd-row seats fold flat, and so does the right-front passenger seat, creating what feels like acres of cargo space." -- Kelley Blue Book (2014)